tuijalei/12-lead-ecg-classifier/README.md

 │   └── training                 # Yaml files considering the training phase │
 ├── data
-│   ├── physionet_data_smoke     # Sample of The Physionet Challenge 2021 data for smoke testing
+│   ├── smoke_data               # Samples from the Physionet 2021 Challenge data as well as
+|   |                              Shandong Provincial Hospital data for smoke testing
 │   └── split_csvs               # Csv files of ECGs, either database-wise or stratified splitted
 │
 ├── notebooks                    # Jupyter notebooks for data exploration and